 - Safety and behavioral

-- Bringing out equipment.
-Making sure each grade is provided with “fun bins” (double receptacles that are on a dolly and recess cart).
+- Making sure each grade is provided with “fun bins” (double receptacles that are on a dolly and recess cart).

 Lunch volunteers provide additional assistance to school staff with monitoring the cafeteria.